best-practice-and-impact/ons-spark/ons-spark/spark-concepts/partitions.md

 ### What does this mean in practice?

 Highly skewed data is a common issue that causes slow processing with Spark.
 Above we have seen that skewed data causes skewed partitions when Spark processes wide transformations and can result in bottlenecks, where some tasks take much longer than others therefore not utilising the full potential of parallel processing.
-An even worse situation is where the skew causes spill, where the large partition cannot fit into it's allocated memory on an executor and overflows temporarily onto disk.
+An even worse situation is where the skew causes spill, where the large partition cannot fit into its allocated memory on an executor and overflows temporarily onto disk.
 We cannot recreate the issue of spill in a local session but they are easy to spot in the Stage details page in the Spark UI.

 This is where knowing your data can be useful.
 To help with the explanation we will refer to the join keys/groups/windows as groups.
-If a join/groupby/window function is causing you issues, try to work out how many groups there are and the sizes of these groups.
+If a join/group by/window function is causing you issues, try to work out how many groups there are and the sizes of these groups.
 If there are lots on smaller groups it might help to increase `spark.sql.shuffle.partitions` and aim for greater parallel power with lots of smaller executors.
 If there are fewer groups you might want to scale more vertically so decrease `spark.sql.shuffle.partitions` and aim for a smaller number of bulkier executors.

 If you are doing a join on a highly skewed DataFrame you might want to try a **salted join**.
-Unfortunately there isn't a similar fix for applying a window function to a highly skewed DataFrame, but these tend to be less of an issue.
+If you are dealing with skew in a window function you can apply a group by and join to achieve the same result.
+However, these are alternative solutions when dealing with highly skewed data and in most cases a regular join or window function are more efficient and makes the code more readable.

-## Partition when writing data
+## Partitions when writing data

 As previously mentioned, we can also partition by a certain column when writing to disk.
 The reason why this is useful is we can choose which partitions we want to read in later.
 This is really useful for larger data sets.